The Paper Tigers: Reception

+Critical response

 Alan Ng of Film Threat gave the film a score of eight out of ten.
 Haleigh Foutch of Collider awarded it a grade of "B+".
 In a review of the film for Tae Kwon Do Life Magazine, Marc Zirogiannis called it "a testament to the creative vision of its creator and the clear 'Buy In' of the cast and crew.
 This is one of the best films I have seen in years."
 Jessica Kiang of Variety stated in a review that "Tran's irresistibly good-humored debut is a diverting blend of Hong Kong and Hollywood that delivers, on a slender, Kickstarter-enhanced budget, a rousing roundhouse hug to both traditions."

 In December 2021, Tae Kwon Do Life Magazine named The Paper Tigers the best martial arts film of 2021.